furudbat/raylib-next-gamejam/README.md

 ### Description

-**NeuroCircuit** is a simple puzzle-game, you need to connect Nodes.
+**NeuroCircuit** is a simple puzzle-game, where you need to connect Nodes.

-Link controls and actions so your character is able to move.
-Use your connected controls to move the characters and exit the level.
+Link controls and actions so that and use your connected controls to move the character and exit the level.

 ### Features